dodecaphonic/gelijk/README.md

 If tests run correctly, you're pretty much set up, as no other dependencies are required.

+There's a couple of benchmarks that have been for optimizing the tree and the final levenshtein implementation.
+They can be run with `npm run bench`.
+Be mindful of them as you make changes with the goal of improving performance.

 ## Testing

 There's two ways to run tests: